Vinusha Devi: Early life

-Vinusha was born on 5 December 1998 in Chennai.
+Vinusha was born on 5 December 1998 in Chennai.in a telugu speaking family.
 After finishing her graduation, she started her career in modeling and acting.

 Career

 In 2021, while pursuing her career in modeling she got an opportunity to act in a Tamil film titled N4.
 Vinusha played an important role in the film.
 Later in November 2021, she replaced Roshini Haripriyan for her role of Kannamma in popular television series Bharathi Kannamma.
 This marked Vinusha's television debut in a lead role.